Browse the Guide:

 Entries beginning with "R"

 RADFORD, J. LAWRENCE.
 GRADE REPORTS, 1874-1875.
 0.1 cu. ft.
 J. Lawrence Radford attended the Virginia Agricultural and Mechanical College in the early 1870s.
 This collection contains two grade reports from Radford's senior year.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-120.

 RADFORD BRICK COMPANY.
 CASH LEDGER, 1889-1921.
 0.2 cu. ft.
 Brick-manufacturing company chartered in 1889, operating a plant at Tiptop (Tazewell County), Virginia.
 Cash ledger detailing company income and expenditures.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-025.

 RAHM, BERTA (1910-98).
 PAPERS, 1951-63, n.d.
 2.1 cu. ft.
+International Archive of Women in Architecture.
 Architect of Switzerland.
 Educated at l'Ecole Polytechnique Federale de Zurich (Diploma in architecture, 1934).
 Collection consists of photographs and architectural drawings of her main work exhibited in 1963, at the Congress of the Union Internationale des Femmes Architectes (UIFA) in Paris.
-Also includes nine drawings for the Kunzle-Stiftung Schaffhausen competition (n.d.).
-International Archive of Women in Architecture.
-Ms98-011.
+Also includes nine drawings for the Kunzle-Stiftung Schaffhausen competition.
+Pictures of her work are available on the VT ImageBase.
+Finding aid available online.
+Ms1998-011

 [RAILROAD STOCK CERTIFICATES AND BONDS, ca.1840s-1910s].
 0.4 cu. ft.
 Collection of 138 United States railroad stock certificates and bonds from the 1840s to the 1910s, mostly from the 1870s through the 1890s.
 Most of the items have engraved pictures of trains and stations.
 The railroads include the Cincinnati, Indianapolis, St. Louis and Chicago Railway Company, the Michigan Southern and Northern Indiana Railroad Company, and the Utica and Schenectady Railroad Company.
 One of the items, a stock certificate for the Michigan Central Railroad Company, is signed by financier Cornelius Vanderbilt (1843-99).
 Also includes certificates of loans made to the city of Philadelphia, Pennsylvania.
 Ms91-066.

 RALEIGH COAL & COKE COMPANY.
 RAIL SPUR DRAWING, 1920.
 0.1 cu. ft.
 Coal mining company operating in Raleigh County, West Virginia during the first half of the twentieth century.
 As-built drawing for a rail spur line to the company's Number 3 Mine, located on the Chesapeake and Ohio Railway's Piney Creek Branch (New River District).
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-039.

 RANDOLPH FAMILY.
 PAPERS (1851-2004).
 0.1 cu. ft.
 Prominent Virginia family.
 Collection includes transcripted correspondence and photocopied railroad documents, military records, photographs, and a poem.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-011.

 RANDOLPH, LINGAN S. PAPERS, undated.
 0.1 cu. ft.
 Professor of Mechanical Engineering at VPI, 1893-1918; dean of Engineering, 1913-1918.
 Papers include specifications for the details of labor and materials for the installation of a steam heating system at Sweet Briar Institute, Amherst, Virginia.
 Finding aid available online.
 Ms1979-007.